apiato/documentation/docs/components/main-components/transformers.md

 return $this->transform($rewards, ProductsTransformer::class)->setDefaultIncludes(['tags']);
 ```

-You need to have `includeTags` function defined on the transformer.
+You need to have `includeTags` method defined on the transformer.
 Look at the full examples above.

 If you want to include a relation with every response from this transformer you can define the relation directly in the transformer on (`$defaultIncludes`)